soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 ### Task 3: Create the Device Template

 1. Once the application has been provisioned, we need to define the type of equipment we are using, and the data associated with the equipment.
-In order to do this we must define a _Device Template_.
+In order to do this, we must define a _Device Template_.
 Press either the _Create Device Templates_ button, or the _Device Templates_ menu item from the left-hand menu.

     ![Device Templates](media/create-device-templates.png)